wearpants/twiggy/doc/configuration.rst

 Twiggy's output side features modern, loosely coupled design.

 By convention, your configuration lives in a file in your application called ``twiggy_setup.py``, in a function called ``twiggy_setup()``.
 You can of course put your configuration elsewhere, but using a separate module makes integration with configuration management systems easy.
 You should import and run ``twiggy_setup`` near the top of your application.
-It's particularly important to set up twiggy *before spawning new processes*.
+It's particularly important to set up Twiggy *before spawning new processes*.

-A ``twiggy_setup`` function should create ouputs and use the :func:`addEmitters` convenience function to link those outputs to the log:
+A ``twiggy_setup`` function should create ouputs and use the :func:`addEmitters` convenience function to link those outputs to the :data:`log`.

 .. testcode:: twiggy-setup